Reaction-Diffusion by the Gray-Scott Model: Pearson's Parameterization

 You can download this screensaver here

-However, even for fairly non-artistic applications such as a scientific publication, much attention should be given to the visual presentation of the simulation data.
+Even for fairly non-artistic purposes such as a scientific publication, much attention should be given to the visual presentation of the simulation data.

-For this website, I wanted to express more than one dimension of information (specifically: u and ∂u/∂t) and I wanted the color mapping to be the same everywhere in the system, so that any two images could be compared directly with the knowledge that identical colors always signals identical data.
-This prevented the approach of using "histogram equalization" or any approach that changes the meaning of the colors based on the data being presented.
+For this website, I wanted to express more than one dimension of information (specifically: u and ∂u/∂t) and I wanted the colour mapping to be the same everywhere in the system, so that any two images could be compared directly with the knowledge that identical colours always represent identical values of u and ∂u/∂t.
+This prevented the approach of using "histogram equalization" or anything that changes the mapping from data value to colour.

-In addition to meeting those basic requirements, the color scheme I ended up with meets all of the following objectives:
+In addition to meeting those basic requirements, the colour scheme I ended up with meets all of the following objectives:

 The Formula